The Cornerstones are the Philosophy of Music Mind Games

-If students are confused, it's not because they are slow, it means a different approach is needed.
+If students seem confused, it means more repetitions or a different approach is needed.

-Happy relaxed students will hardly realize they are learning because they are having so much fun.
+Happy and relaxed students will hardly realize they are learning because they are having so much fun.

 Students remember best what they experience for themselves.

-Help students feel successful and they will want to discover more for themselves.
+Help all students feel successful, and they will want to discover more.